worv-ai/LatencyNodes/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache-2.0 License - see the [LICENSE](LICENSE) file for details.

 ## Changelog

 See [CHANGELOG.md](exts/worvai.nodes.latency_nodes/docs/CHANGELOG.md) for version history and updates.

+## Acknowledgements

+We would like to express our gratitude to the following:

+- **NVIDIA Corporation** for `Isaac Sim` and the `Omniverse` platform that makes this extension possible
+- **Pixar Animation Studios** for the `Universal Scene Description (USD)` framework
+- **OmniGraph** for providing the visual scripting framework that enables our latency simulation nodes

 ---